 On April 20, 2023, our board of directors declared quarterly cash dividends of \$.17 per share of our Class A common stock and \$.1525 per share of our Class B common stock, payable on May 15, 2023 to our stockholders of record as of the close of business on May 1, 2023.
-We are not subject to any restrictions on our payment of dividends to our stockholders, although there are state law restrictions on the payment of dividends by our insurance subsidiaries are our principal source of cash for payment of dividends to our stockholders.
+We are not subject to any restrictions on our payment of dividends to our stockholders, although there are state law restrictions on the payment of dividends by our insurance subsidiaries to us.
+Dividends from our insurance subsidiaries are our principal source of cash for payment of dividends to our stockholders.
 Our insurance subsidiaries are subject to regulations that restrict the payment of dividends from statutory surplus and may require prior approval of their domiciliary insurance regulatory authorities.
 Our insurance subsidiaries are also subject to risk based capital ("RBC") requirements that limit their ability to pay dividends to us.
 Our insurance subsidiaries' statutory capital and surplus at December 31, 2022 exceeded the amount of statutory capital and surplus necessary to satisfy regulatory requirements, including the RBC requirements, by a significant margin.
-Our insurance subsidiaries without prior approval of their domiciliary insurance regulatory authorities in 2023 are \$26.4 million from Atlantic States, \$6.5 million from Southern, \$6.0 million from Peninsula and \$7.5 million from MICO, or a total of approximately \$46.4 million.
+Our insurance subsidiaries did not pay any dividends to us during the first quarter of 2023.
+Amounts remaining available for distribution to us as dividends from our insurance subsidiaries without prior approval of their domiciliary insurance regulatory authorities in 2023 are \$26.4 million from Atlantic States, \$6.5 million from Southern, \$6.0 million from Peninsula and \$7.5 million from MICO, or a total of approximately \$46.4 million.